The difference between 2-year-old defiance and 3-year-old defiance is that smirk.

 Three-year old’s do know better, yet they don’t.

-That knowing look your 3-year-old gives you after doing something that they know better not to do — well, it’s not nearly as sophisticated as it seems.
+They are more mature and understand more than they did at age two.
+But, that knowing look your 3-year-old gives you after doing something that they know better not to do — well, it’s not nearly as sophisticated as it seems.

 Three-year-olds are still very immature both emotionally and cognitively.
 In the research world, 3-year-olds are known as having perfectly logical, yet completely irrational thought.